Computing cone-constrained singular values of matrices: Some cases solvable in polynomial time

 In general, the problem $\SV(A,P,Q)$ has many critical pairs.
 For instance, in \cite{seeger2023SV} it is shown that for all $m,n\geq 1$ there exists $A\in\R^{m\times n}$ such that $\PSV(A)$ has $(2^m-1)(2^n-1)$ critical pairs.
 In some cases, many of the critical pairs are saddle points.
-In Section\,\ref{sec:exactalgo}, we will see a method to compute all the critical pairs of $\PSV(A,P,Q)$ by solving some eigenvalue problems for all the possible combination of the generators of $P$ and $Q$.
-Hence, when computing the solution of $\PSV(A,P,Q)$ by that method, it will be advantageous to recognize in advance which combination of the generators will produce saddle points so they can be omitted (see Algorithm\,\ref{alg:active_set}).
+In Section\,\ref{sec:exactalgo}, we will see a method to solve $\PSV(A,P,Q)$ by confronting all critical pairs of the problem.
+Hence, it will be advantageous to recognize in advance which critical pairs are saddle points so they can be omitted (see Algorithm\,\ref{alg:active_set}).